stil-jcbk/stil-jcbk/README.md

 I've been learning to code for 2 years.
 I've found frontend dev very good for me because of my previous experience with graphic and motion design.

-* 🌍  I'm based in Łódź, Poland
+* 🌍  I'm based in Wrocław, Poland
 * 🖥️  See my portfolio at [jcbkdev](http://jcbkdev.pl)
 * ✉️  You can contact me at [contact@jcbk.pl](mailto:contact@jcbk.pl)
 * 🧠  I'm learning ReactJS, Typescript and React Native